torvalds/linux/Documentation/misc-devices/oxsemi-tornado.rst

 ASYNC_SPD_CUST flag set in the ``flags`` field in ``struct serial_struct`` passed with the TIOCSSERIAL ioctl(2), such as with the setserial(8) utility and its ``divisor`` and ``spd_cust`` parameters, and then select the baud rate of 38400bps.
-Note that the value of 0 in TCR sets the oversampling rate to 16 and prescaler values below 1 in CPR2/CPR are clamped by the driver to 1.
+Analte that the value of 0 in TCR sets the oversampling rate to 16 and prescaler values below 1 in CPR2/CPR are clamped by the driver to 1.